SEN and Inclusion

-At Britannia Village Primary School, activities and trips are available to all pupils.
+Activities and trips are available to all pupils.
 Risk assessments are carried out and procedures are put in place to enable all children to participate.
 If an intensive level of support is required for an individual pupil, we may ask a parent or carer to accompany their child during an activity or alternative provision may be arranged.
 In some cases, we may feel that a child will not benefit by going on a trip with their year group.
 In such cases, they will be going on a more suitable trip with members of the SEN class.

 How will the school prepare and support my child when joining Britannia Village Primary School or transferring on to a new class or school?